bediger4000/nqueens/README.md

 The idea is to place N queen chess pieces on an N by N chessboard so that no queen can capture any other queen.

-That is, no two queens can share a row, a column or a diagonal.
+Ha ha!
+It is a Daily Coding Problem, and it's rated "[Hard]".

+---
+## Daily Coding Problem: Problem #855 [Hard]

+This problem was asked by Microsoft.

+You have an N by N board.
+Write a function that, given N, returns the number of possible arrangements of the board where N queens can be placed on the board without threatening each other, i.e. no two queens share the same row, column, or diagonal.

+---

 ## Building and Running